nginxinc/kic-reference-architectures/pulumi/aws/README.md

-        └─kic-helm-chart - deploys NGINX Ingress Controller to the EKS cluster └─logstore - deploys a logstore (elasticsearch) to the EKS cluster └─logagent - deploys a logging agent (filebeat) to the EKS cluster └─demo-app - deploys a sample application to the cluster
+        └─kic-helm-chart - deploys NGINX Ingress Controller to the EKS cluster └─logstore - deploys a logstore (elasticsearch) to the EKS cluster └─logagent - deploys a logging agent (filebeat) to the EKS cluster └─anthos - deploys the google Bank of Anthos application to the EKS cluster
 ```

 ## Configuration